LOADING ...

 Bắt đầu làm bài nào

-Pike was different from the other kids in ways.
+Pike was from the other kids in some ways.

-She had huge teeth which jutted out from her face,
+She had yellow teeth which jutted out from her face,

-Particularly when she was and curled her lips back.
+Particularly she was angry and curled her lips back.

-Her favorite food was oatmeal, and sticky and glue-like.
+Her food was oatmeal, gummy and sticky and glue-like.

 Actually, it was her food.

-Pike's mother would try to her pop-tarts and fish sticks,
+mother would try to feed her pop-tarts and fish sticks,

-But pike would calmly the offensive food and fix
+But pike would remove the offensive food and fix

-Herself a bowl of oatmeal she would strap onto her
+Herself a bowl of oatmeal which she would strap her

-Head with scotch tape, and walk around the house
+Head scotch tape, and then walk around the house

 She refused to any shoes,